Cherry Bakewell Tarts

 FAQ

 Overworking pastry results in a tough pastry because the kneading process develops gluten.
-Sweet pastry should be soft and crumbly and therefore the dough should but brought together and chilled only.
+Sweet pastry should be soft and crumbly, and therefore, the dough should be brought together and chilled only.

 📖 Recipe